DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 codecs and format ‘isn’t an issue’ for them.
 Here we can see the construction of a discourse that places YouTube on one hand and the videobloggers on the other in terms of different cultural practices distinctive to each.
-YouTube’s focus on content that attracts audiences, with video that is low quality (in technical as well as cultural terms), in order to attract audiences, advertisers and corporate sponsorships, whereas the ‘craft’ of the videoblogging community lay in being able to negotiate a complex technical constellation and produce a distinctive,
+YouTube’s focus on content that is low quality (in technical as well as cultural terms), in order to attract audiences, advertisers and corporate sponsorships, whereas the ‘craft’ of the videoblogging community lay in being able to negotiate a complex technical constellation and produce a distinctive,